Natural Remedies For Period Pain

 For many women, their monthly menstrual cycle is nothing more than an annoyance.
 For others, it can be so severe that it seriously disrupts everyday activities like going to work or school.

-These cramps are caused by a hormone-like substance called prostaglandin, which makes the uterine muscles contract and causes a dull ache or throbbing in the lower abdomen.
+It’s almost like a chain reaction: the contraction of the uterine walls compresses the blood vessels inside them, cutting off oxygen.
+The body’s reaction to this is pain, as the cells require oxygen to survive.
+Alongside this there’s a hormone-like substance called prostaglandin, which makes the uterine muscles contract more and causes a dull ache or throbbing in the lower abdomen.
 This pain often radiates to the lower back and thighs and can last for days making for a thoroughly miserable time.

-Applying heat to the abdomen and lower back can help to ease pain and relax contracting uterine muscles.
-Try using a hot water bottle, heating pad, or a hot towel to relieve aches and pains.
+One of the most popular forms of pain relief, applying heat to the abdomen and lower back can help to ease pain and relax the contracting uterine muscles.
+Try using a hot water bottle, heating pad, or a hot towel applied to the source of pain to relieve aches and pains.
+An extension of this is to take a warm bath, which can help soothe aches and pains all over the body.
+Adding oils like lavender can help you further unwind and forget about the pain.

 Hot drinks may even be helpful as hot liquids increase blood flow to the skin and can relax cramped muscles.
-Keeping hydrated is also important to help reduce bloating and water retention during your period, so skip to caffeinated drinks and opt for a warming herbal tea instead.
+Keeping hydrated is also important to help reduce bloating and water retention during your period, so skip the caffeinated drinks and alcohol, and opt for a warming herbal tea instead.

 Omega 3 Fatty Acids

-Omega 3 fatty acids help to lower inflammation throughout the body, and several studies have found links between low blood concentrations of omega 3 and increased menstrual cramps.
+Omega 3 fatty acids help to lower inflammation throughout the body; they are the basis of another chemical in the body called PGE1, which counteracts the effects of prostaglandin.
+Several studies have found links between low blood concentrations of omega 3 and increased menstrual cramps.

 The findings suggest that omega 3 supplements need to be consumed daily for at least two months to improve symptoms of dysmenorrhea.
 The best food source is oily fish such as salmon and mackerel while vegetable sources such as flax seeds are also beneficial.